25 Delicious Phrases for Talking About Food in English

 In The Huffington Post, award-winning chef Marcus Samuelsson talks about how food cuts across cultures.
 Every culture in every country has its own cuisine (style of cooking) and this is what makes travel so fascinating.

-You not only get to enjoy the sights and sounds, you also know there are always new and exciting food adventures waiting for you.
+You not only get to enjoy the sights and sounds, but you also know there are always new and exciting food adventures waiting for you.

 Food is, of course, a great way to meet people and make friends.
 When people share a meal, you can be sure the discussions about food, restaurants and recipes are going to be endless.

-What’s this all mean for English learners?
+S0 what does this all mean for English learners?

 Food is an important topic of conversation to master.
 With a healthy food vocabulary, you’ll not only have valuable conversations with native English speakers, but you’ll also explore their culture through cuisine.